dominichu93/dominichu93/README.md

 We're at an inflection point, we are making revenue, have strong customer demand and are scaling production to deliver a growing pipeline of deployments to deliver.

 We value high ownership, and practical problem-solving.
-Our culture is built for generalists who want to make real world impact by coding, prototyping hardware, or running robots on-site
+We value generalists who want to make real world impact by coding, prototyping hardware, or running robots on-site

 If you're tired of Saas, excited to build products that touch the physical world, and want to help influence the future of construction, apply below!